 5. Corrugated Steel Metal Roof

 Corrugated steel metal roofing is thin and lightweight and can be installed over an existing roof.
 This saves money on not removing the old ceilings, however, the quality of corrugated steel metal is not as great.
 It experiences leaks and rust.
 It is one of the cheapest types of metal roofing, costing around $1.50 to $5.00 per square foot.
-It can be used for sheds, barn, and porches, but is not good enough for monsoon season as a roof on the house.
+These types of roofs can useful for sheds, barn, and porches, but is not good enough for monsoon season as a roof on the house.

 6. Metal Roof Shingles and Tiles

 Some of the other metal roofing types are made of Tin, Metal Slate, Zinc metal, etc. Each metal roofing has its own advantages and disadvantages, and eventually, the matter of choice also depends on the cost of the metal.
-While choosing the right metal, opinions of the installer are also considered.
-Installing labor might cost somewhere between $2.30 to $5.80 per square foot.
-Make sure you hire experienced roofing contractors who have installed the type of metal roofing you chose for your house.
-For more information, visit Housedecorationtips.
+While choosing the right metal, the opinions of the installer are also considerable.